-In addition to school-based and Transdisciplinary Program funding for research and related initiatives, CGU faculty may apply during open seasons for two types of awards that are managed by the Faculty Research Committee and ORSPG and funded by restricted donations: the Blais Challenge Awards for Claremont intercollegiate collaborations and the FJF Awards to support faculty research projects.
+CGU faculty may apply during open seasons for two types of awards that are managed by the Faculty Research Committee and ORSPG and funded by restricted donations: the Fletcher Jones Foundation (FJF) Awards to support faculty research projects and the Blais Challenge Awards for Claremont intercollegiate collaborations.

 Note re student researchers: For information on external fellowships and related grants for students, the Office of Advancement offers a personal fellowships search service — please contact the advisor at firstname.lastname@example.org.
 You may also consult the Financial Aid site, portals for individual schools, and the All-CGU Dissertation Awards and Transdisciplinary Studies Dissertation Awards pages.
 There are also useful online search engines for graduate student funding sources on the UCLA and Cornell websites.

 In 1987 the Fletcher Jones Foundation (FJF) endowed CGU with a fund that has been dedicated to providing small grants to faculty members to help support promising research projects.
 The FJF Faculty Research Grants of $2,000 to $8,000 are issued through an annual competitive call for proposals, which is posted on this page, emailed to all CGU faculty, and has a deadline during spring semester.
-This year's deadline was March 10, 2017; for further information about these grants, the 2017 call for proposals (no longer active) may be downloaded here, and summaries of each of the 2017 awards here.
+This year's deadline is March 9, 2018; for further information about these grants, the 2018 call for proposals may be downloaded here.
 A list of recent FJF awards is appended below.

 Research Initiative Funding (RIF) is available to assist faculty in preparing for and writing proposals for external competitive research grants.
 RIF support is available at the level of $250-$5,000 for one or more of following: graduate students, consultants, or research staff to assist in preparing an external grant proposal; expenses to conduct preliminary studies for a proposal; travel to meet with funding agencies or potential collaborators; and honoraria for independent presubmission review.
-Applications for RIF support should be emailed to Dean Gerstein, preferably after a preliminary discussion and well before the deadline for submitting the planned grant proposal.
-For further information, please consult the 2017 RIF RFP and associated guidelines for presubmission reviews.
+Applications for RIF support should be emailed to the Associate Provost for Research (Andrew Conway), preferably after a preliminary discussion and well before the deadline for submitting the planned grant proposal.
+For further information, please consult the 2018 RIF RFP and associated guidelines for presubmission reviews.